ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 Use the report mode to be aware of activities matching the context-based restrictions.
 Do the rule-based decisions render a permit or deny?
 Does that match your expectation?
 To learn about activities and to handle them correctly with CBR rules, a test phase in reporting mode of at least a month is recommended.
 This allows for an iterative approach towards the desired set of network zones and context rules.

 For this tutorial, we are going to define the following network zones:
-* a zone for each for all deployed services where supported as service reference
+* a zone for each of the deployed services which are supported as service reference for originating traffic
 * a zone for each for the Kubernetes cluster
 * for an IP range with the addresses of a home network (corporate or bastion) to serve as **homezone**
-* a zone for each for the platform services where supported
+* a zone for each of the CBR-enabled platform services

 Thereafter, we are going to define context rules as follows:
 * for the access to the [{{site.data.keyword.keymanagementserviceshort}} instance](/docs/key-protect?topic=key-protect-access-control-with-cbr)